 HomeDev GuideAPI Reference

-Create and deploy an Optimizely Content Management System (CMS) site
+Create and deploy a CMS site

-Describes a deployment onboarding scenario where you create a new website based on the Optimizely Alloy sample site, and deploy the application, database and content to the Integration environment in Optimizely Digital Experience Platform (DXP).
+Describes a deployment onboarding scenario where you create a website based on the Optimizely Alloy sample site, and deploy the application, database and content to the Integration environment in Optimizely Digital Experience Platform (DXP).

 📘